«Previous Next»

 The spacer rings for the dual wheels were made by cutting up an old Argon gas tank.
 Murphy cut the top and bottom off the tank and then cut the rest of the tank into rings the size he needed.
 He welded bent metal plates onto the outside wheels for bolts to come through the spacers.

-A ball hitch and clevis on back of the tractor is used to pull yard equipment or trailers.
-They’re attached to a big metal bracket made from heavy duty angle iron that’s bolted on back of the tractor.
+A ball hitch and clevis on the back of the tractor are used to pull yard equipment or trailers.
+They’re attached to a big metal bracket made from heavy-duty angle iron bolted on the back of the tractor.

 Chrome chain hooks on each side of the tractor add a decorative touch.